 Oscar-winning director Guillermo Del Toro has done as much as anybody to take monsters into the mainstream.
 He has turned dark fantasy into perennial award bait.
-Born in Mexico, he made his feature film debut with the Spanish language vampire film Cronos.
-His American debut came with the Mira Sorvino horror movie Mimic.
+Born in Mexico, he made his feature film debut with the Spanish language vampire film Cronos (1993).
+His American debut was the Mira Sorvino horror movie Mimic.

 1) Pan’s Labyrinth (2006)